easolhq/easolhq.github.io/docs/reference/objects/product/whats_included.md

 ---
 layout: default
-title: Whats Included
+title: What's Included
 parent: Product
 ---

-The `whats_included` object have the following attributes
+The `whats_included` object have the following attributes:

 # whats_included.included

-Return and array of words with included elements
+Returns an array of strings representing what’s included.

 # whats_included.not_included

-Return an array highlighting not included elements
+Returns an array of strings representing what’s _not_ included.